mcgrof/kdevops_terraform/README.md

 kdevops terraform file into your project.
 This ansible role copies all the terraform files needed to run terraform with different supported cloud providers.
 You will be able to provision your target hosts and ssh into them as we update your ~/.ssh/config for you as well.
-When the cloud provider did the right thing in the backend, you should be able to ssh into the hosts as soon as terraform completes its work.

 The goal behind this ansible role to allow the ability to *share* the same set of terraform files between projects, and gives the terraform files a home